ecs-vlc/COMP6248/docs/labs/lab1/index.md

 To work through this lab you'll use the Python 3 language in a Jupyter Notebook environment, with the `pytorch` tensor library and `matplotlib` package to draw graphs.
 We will primarily be using [Google Colab](http://colab.research.google.com/) to run the notebooks as this gives you access to an environment with all the tools required.
 If you wish to run the notebooks locally, see the information in the section below.

-The following is a list of the notebooks for this lab, with links to open directly in Google Colab (creating a copy for you in your Google Drive), or to download locally.
+The following is a list of the notebooks for this lab, with links to open directly in Google Colab (once opened you should immediately save a copy in your Google Drive otherwise anything you do will be lost once the browser closes), or to download locally.
 You should work through the notebooks in numeric order as they follow on from each other.

 1.1 Linear Regression | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ecs-vlc/COMP6248/blob/master/docs/labs/lab1/1_1_linear_regression.ipynb) | [download](https://github.com/ecs-vlc/COMP6248/blob/master/docs/labs/lab1/1_1_linear_regression.ipynb)